catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

 Working with logical volumes
 ============================

 While it is possible to create a logical volume using an unpartitioned disk we recommend that you create one anyway, if for no other reason than to inform software such as partitioning utilities that the disk is is being used.
 This avoids the possibiliy of someone firing up a partitioning program, seeing an unpartitioned disk and attempting to use it for some other purpose.

 Creating a logical volume on a single disk
 ------------------------------------------
-The first thing to do is identify the disks available for use, to do this use **lvmdiskscan**
+The first thing to do is identify the disks available for use, to do this use **lvmdiskscan** while on a compute instance.

 .. code-block:: shell